complete-ts/complete/packages/eslint-plugin-complete/docs/rules/prefer-const.md

 ## Rule Details

-This version of the rule without an autofixer is useful because it is common during development to comment out code that modifies a `let` variable.
+This version of the rule without an auto-fixer is useful because it is common during development to comment out code that modifies a `let` variable.
 In these cases, the auto-fixer is harmful, since it would require us to manually go change the `const` back to a `let` after uncommenting the code to put it back the way it way.

 ## Gotchas